 In addition to these fabulous new elements, we also got two “Static Action” elements: Submit for Approval and Send Email.
 Being able to submit for approval via flow is amazing.
 I have a number of ideas on how to abuse this, but that’s another post.

 Let’s take a look at how we can use the Send Email element in Flow and how it is different than an Email Alert with Workflow rules.

 Workflow Rule Email Alert Vs Flow

-Email Alerts have been around for a long, long time and are a cherished and, in my opinion, overused feature of Salesforce.
-The email alert is tied to a workflow rule can be sent either immediate upon the workflow triggering or as an timed action.
+Email Alerts have been around for a long, long time and are a cherished and, in my opinion, an overused feature of Salesforce.
+The email alert is tied to a workflow rule can be sent either immediately upon the workflow triggering or as a timed action.